Anthropic

 When rate limits are actually a symptom of something bigger

-The second hidden cause: heartbeat frequency.
 OpenClaw sends heartbeat checks (roughly 48 per day by default).
 Each heartbeat is an API call.
 On the free tier of some providers, 48 heartbeats plus 20 conversations per day might exceed the daily or hourly limit.
-Route heartbeats to a cheap provider with generous limits (Haiku or DeepSeek) to keep your primary provider's rate limit budget available for actual conversations.
+Route heartbeats to a cheap, generous-limit provider (Haiku 4.5 or DeepSeek V4-Flash) to keep your primary provider's rate-limit budget available for actual conversations.

 The rate limit error is your provider protecting you from excessive usage.
 The question is whether the usage is legitimate (you're just using the agent a lot) or wasteful (loops, bloated sessions, unoptimized heartbeats).
 Fix the waste first.
 Upgrade the tier second.